mathisonian/idyll-vega-lite-test/README.md

 ## Building a post for production

-Run `idyll build`.
+Run `idyll build --no-minify`.
 The output will appear in the top-level `build` folder.
 To change the output location, change the `output` option in `package.json`.

+_The no minify flag must be used because of a current bug minifying the vega-lite component_

 ## Deploying